syalunin/quantum-vortices/README.md

 - Arpack-ng

 ### Building
-To generate the executables, run the 'make' command in the root directory.
+To generate the executables, run the `make` command in the root directory.

 ### Gallery